-Our CEO champions our Reconciliation Action Plan, supported by the Working Group which includes our Indigenous (Natural Resource Management Facilitator, the GB CMA Land and Biodiversity Program Manager, and the Indigenous Natural Resource Management (Cultural Heritage) Co-ordinator.
+Our CEO champions our Reconciliation Action Plan, supported by the Working Group which includes our Indigenous Natural Resource Management Facilitator (our only Aboriginal employee), the GB CMA Land, Biodiversity and Indigenous Program Manager, and the Indigenous Natural Resource Management (Cultural Heritage) Co-ordinator.

-Externally our CEO, Chairperson and Indigenous (Natural Resource Management Facilitator) champion our Reconciliation Action Plan with partners and stakeholders.
+Externally our CEO, Chairperson and Indigenous Natural Resource Management Facilitator champion our Reconciliation Action Plan with partners and stakeholders.